dsubject/dani-subject-blog/src/pages/products/index.md

 ---
 templateKey: product-page
-title: Our Coffee
+title: About Me
 image: /img/chemex.jpg
-heading: About Me
+heading: What we offer
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,